In his series of square black-and-white images, the photographer depicted traces of time and human presence in the Polish provinces.

-Sedimentation, a geological term to define the accumulation of sediments, was used by Zjeżdżałka as a metaphor of different layers of time overlapping over the of provincial Polish landscape.
-The series consists of photographs taken in 2000-2009.
+Zjeżdżałka used sedimentation – a geological term to define the accumulation of sediments – as a metaphor for different, overlapping temporal layers in the provincial Polish landscape.
+The series consists of photographs taken between 2000 and 2008.

-Zjeżdżałka liked details and geometrical compositions, he was interested in the landscape of the transformation period.
-In Sedimentation, old adverts and objects, falling plastering and aged wallpaper, in short – the traces of human presence, tell about the past.
-He himself said about those settings:
+Zjeżdżałka was fond of details and geometrical compositions, and fascinated by landscapes of the transformation period.
+Sedimentation contains old adverts and objects, crumbling plaster and ageing wallpaper, in short – traces of human presence which evoke the past.
+Describing his chosen settings, he said:

 I was always attracted to places which accumulated time.
-Although I rather avoided a direct presence of humans, some of their traces would always be there.
+Although I rather avoided the direct presence of humans, some of their traces would always be present.

 Photorealism exhibition catalogue

 In the work of a photographer who focuses on objects, people only ever figure amidst the details he has captured, "squeezing in where he sees a little space", to quote Piotr Sommer’s poem Indiscretions.

 Originally written in Polish, translated by AG, edited by MB, Dec 2018